.

 tangible.adjective

-discernible by the touch; palpable.(a tangible roughness of the skin); possible to touch; possible to be treated as fact; real or concrete (tangible evidence of ancient civilizations); possible to understand or realize (the tangible benefits of a trip to the sun in the winter)
+discernible by the touch; palpable.(a tangible roughness of the skin); possible to touch; possible to be treated as fact; real or concrete (tangible evidence of ancient civilizations); possible to comprehend or realize (the tangible benefits of a trip to the sun in the winter)

 tangible.noun,.plural.tangibles